Arunabhagit/Analyse-Growth-and-Insights-of-Telangana-Tourism/README.md

 The CAGR implicts the districts those tourist are rapidly growing into the 4 years.
 So in their Karimnagar is the top most rapdily growing district due to historical sites, improved infrastructure, cultural heritage, and scenic beauty.

 ![question 4](https://github.com/user-attachments/assets/f986b0bf-733e-4c6b-98c2-da75c17d74b1)

+As we have seen Hyderabad have highest Foreign  visiors also their annual compound growth of foreigner visitor is to high cause of their popularity.